 Experience shows that many bugs, performance, and non-working main business features are detected at this stage.

 Inhouse example, lately a customer launched a crowd testing test cycle In more than 80 countries with hundreds of crowd testers and mobile devices with the main intent to know and review their real users performance.

-As a side effect several testers from different countries reported that the requested application is not available in the store for their devices to download.
+As a side effect several testers from different countries that tried to fulfill their android application testing reported that the requested application is not available in the store for their devices to download.

 Once reported to the customer, that report solved a ‘mystery’ of declining business trends in some countries that the customer tried to understand for several months….
 They fixed the issue immediately and resulted in immediate inclining application downloads and increased revenues.